cerner/fhir.cerner.com/content/millennium/dstu2/devices/device.md

 ## Overview

-The Device Resource implementation is currently limited to devices implanted in a patient such as a pacemaker or insulin pump.
+The Device resource implementation is currently limited to devices implanted in a patient such as a pacemaker or insulin pump.
 As such, this resource currently exposes the known implant history for a patient at this site.

 The following fields are returned if valued: